-It’s only natural that as we get older the face loses muscle tone and the effects of gravity and sun exposure take their toll resulting in a lack of definition and loose skin.
+It’s only natural that, as we get older, our face loses muscle tone and the effects of gravity and sun exposure take their toll, resulting in a lack of definition and loose skin.
 In the past, the traditional facelift (AKA rhytidectomy) only treated the skin with little or no attention given to the deeper structures of the face resulting in a “stretched skin” look.
 Simply tightening the skin was not a good long-term solution to facial rejuvenation and results were often short-lived.

 The most significant advance in face-lifting surgery occurred in France in 1970’s when a craniofacial surgeon realized that the deeper layers of the face could be placed back into a youthful position.
 This technique involves literally “lifting” the underlying facial muscles of the neck, jowls, and cheeks to create a more natural look.
 This singular event changed the entire approach of how we rejuvenate and “lift” an aging face.
 The techniques to reposition these tissues require a high skill level, knowledge of the underlying craniofacial structure, patience, and an artist’s eye for aesthetic beauty – making all the difference.

 Craniofacial Surgeons were the first to extensively use these new facelift techniques along with their highly developed understanding of facial skeletal anatomy and aesthetic proportions.
 Repositioning of the deep structures of the face extends the longevity of a facelift, makes for a more natural-looking result, and decreases the long-term cost to a patient.